CivicActions/security-policy/yubikey/linux.md

   * [Set up PAM TFA](#set-up-pam-tfa)
   * [YubiKey removal lock](#yubikey-removal-lock)

-## Required: Screen lock when idle or lid closed (X server)
+## Screen lock when idle or lid closed (X server)
-_Note: this section is general purpose and required; does not require YubiKey_ After a period of inactivity and (for laptops) when you close the lid, the screen must blank (or be replaced with a background image.
+_Note: this section does not require YubiKey_
+After a period of inactivity and (for laptops) when you close the lid, the screen must blank (or be replaced with a background image).

 ### Screen lock with xss-lock
 This uses [xss-lock](http://manpages.ubuntu.com/manpages/xenial/man1/xss-lock.1.html) (the brains behind the venerable xscreensaver function) and [i3lock](http://i3wm.org/i3lock/) as the screen locker, but you can substitute this with another locker such as [xsecurelock](https://github.com/google/xsecurelock). xss-lock subscribes to the systemd-events `suspend`, `hibernate`, `lock-session`, and `unlock-session` with appropriate actions (run locker and wait for user to unlock or kill locker). xss-lock also reacts to DPMS events and runs or kills the locker in response.
 (See also: [Power Management with xss-lock](https://wiki.archlinux.org/index.php/Power_management#xss-lock))